sar/wine-mono-wiki/Home.md

 But this can be safely ignored (by clicking 'Continue').

-You can alternatively use a custom version of wine-mono, which will create this directory for you automatically.
+You can alternatively use a custom version of wine-mono, which will create this directory (and ignore the other exception) for you automatically.

 # Install Custom Version
 You install the customer version of wine-mono either: